Loading…

 Have a gift lined up?
 Let's document it right.

-Tell us who's gifting and how much, and a local mortgage company will send the correct gift-letter template and tell your donor exactly how to transfer the funds so they clear underwriting the first time.
+Tell us who's gifting and how much, and a local mortgage lender will send the correct gift-letter template and tell your donor exactly how to transfer the funds so they clear underwriting the first time.
 Soft credit check to start, no obligation.

 Start my FHA pre-approval